 The least toxic way to get rid of flea eggs, fleas, and flea dirt on your puppy is to use a flea comb after you shampoo your dog and their hair is dry.

-I like the flea comb by Hartz, because it has a nice ergonomic handle and it’s easy to use.
+I like the flea comb by Hartz, (paid link) because it has a nice ergonomic handle and it’s easy to use.